Two-Hour Postprandial Glucose

 Why do I need this test?

-Your healthcare provider may order this test to see if you have diabetes or another
+You may need this test if your healthcare provider wants to see if you have diabetes

 Sores that heal slowly

-If you're pregnant, you may have this test to screen for gestational diabetes, the
+If you're pregnant, you may have this test to screen for gestational diabetes.
+This

-short-term diabetes that can develop during pregnancy.
-Treating gestational diabetes
+is diabetes that can develop during pregnancy.
+Treating gestational diabetes reduces

 What other tests might I have with this test?